domoticz/domoticz/dzVents/documentation/README.md

 	 - [timer](#Timer),
 	 - [security](#Security) or
 	 - [httpResponse](#HTTPResponse)

-Since you can define multiple on-triggers in your script, it is not always clear what the type of this second parameter is.
-In your execute function you have to check for this using if-statements.
-E.g.: `if (item.isDevice) then ... end` or `if (item.isTimer) then ... end`.
-Of you can check item.baseType and compare it against the various `domoticz.BASE_TYPE_XXX` constants.
+Since you can define multiple on-triggers in your script, it is not always clear what the type is of this second parameter.
+In your code you need to know this in order to properly respond to the different events.
+To help you inspect the object you can use these attributes like `if (item.isDevice) then ... end`:

+ - **isDevice**: returns `true` if the item is a Device object.
+ - **isVariable**: returns `true` if the item is a Variable object.
+ - **isScene**: returns `true` if the item is a Scene object.
+ - **isGroup**: returns `true` if the item is a Group object.
+ - **isTimer**: returns `true` if the item is a Timer object.
+ - **isSecurty**: returns `true` if the item is a Security object.
+ - **isHTTPResponse**: returns `true` if the item is an HTTPResponse object.
+ - **trigger**: *string*. the timer rule, the security state or the http response callback string that actually triggered your script.
+E.g. if you have multiple timer rules can inspect `trigger` which exact timer rule was fired.

+#### 3. (domoticz, item, **triggerInfo**)
+**Note**: as of version 2.4.0, `triggerInfo` has become more or less obsolete and is left in here for backward compatibility.
+All information is now available on the `item` parameter (second parameter of the execute function, see point 2 above).

- 3. **triggerInfo**: object with information about what triggered the script.
+`trifferInfo` holds information about what triggered the script.
 The object has two attributes:

  1. **type**:  the type of the the event that triggered the execute function, either:
 		- domoticz.EVENT_TYPE_TIMER,
 		- domoticz.EVENT_TYPE_DEVICE,
 		- domoticz.EVENT_TYPE_SECURITY,